-As electricity replaces oil as a transport fuel, demand for oil should in principle drop-along with its price-leaving only the lowest cost producers in the market.
+As electricity replaces oil as a transportation fuel, demand for oil should in principle drop along with its price-leaving only the lowest-cost producers in the market.
 How quickly this transition could occur is uncertain.
 A range of factors affect the uptake of alternative fuels, including technology, policy, and consumer preference.
-Even in the most ambitious climate mitigation scenarios, such as IEA's Net Zero Scenario (IEA 2021a), oil demand does not drop substantially in the near future due to oil use for non-energy purposes; oil use with carbon capture, usage, and storage in industrial applications; and continued oil use in applications like aviation.
+Even in the most ambitious climate mitigation scenarios, such as the International Energy Agency's "net zero" scenario (IEA 2021a), oil demand does not drop substantially in the near future because oil will be used for nonenergy purposes; with carbon capture, usage, and storage in industrial applications; and in applications like aviation.

-In fact, many forecasts predict that oil demand in passenger transport will remain flat or decline only modestly in the next 10 to 20 years (Kah 2018; Hensley, Knupter, and Pinner 2018).
-This is because passenger vehicles accounted for only 23 percent of global oil demand in 2017.
-Trucks, ships, and planes, where electric options are limited, consume 29 percent of all oil used.
+In fact, many forecasts predict that oil demand in passenger transportation will remain flat or decline only modestly in the next 10 to 20 years (Hensley, Knupfer, and Pinner 2018; Kah 2018).
+In 2017, passenger vehicles accounted for only 23 percent of global oil demand.
+Trucks, ships, and planes, for which electric options are limited, consume 29 percent of all oil used.
 Industry, petrochemicals, power, and other sectors account for the remainder.
-Biofuels are an alternative but expensive and come with their own environmental drawbacks.
+Biofuels are an alternative but are expensive and come with their own environmental drawbacks.
 As economies grow, increasing demand for industry and other modes of transportation could more than offset the amount of oil displaced by electricity in the passenger vehicle market.
-Furthermore, even if the share of electric vehicles increases, a rapid growth of the vehicle fleet in countries with rising incomes may well lead to a net increase of ICEVs and higher emissions in the short to medium term, especially if the vehicle miles traveled also rise.
+Furthermore, even if the share of EVs increases, a rapid growth of the vehicle fleet in countries with rising incomes may well lead to a net increase of ICEVs and higher emissions in the short to medium term, especially if the vehicle-kilometers traveled also rise.

 Once EVs eventually start to reduce oil demand, public revenue could decline in oil producing countries.
 Many small oil and gas producers in Latin America, the Middle East, North Africa, and Sub-Saharan Africa did not significantly contribute to climate change historically but are economically the most vulnerable to such income losses.
 Countries can pursue two broad strategies to reduce their risk (Peszko et al. 2020).
-The first is to use current resource revenue to diversify economic activities by investing more in education and innovation, ecosystems services, and boosting their social capital and institutions.
+The first is to use current resource revenue to diversify economic activities by investing more in education, innovation, and ecosystems services, and boosting their social capital and institutions.
 The second is to foster climate cooperation within the international community to enable a more comprehensive structural transition toward a low-carbon economy and to compensate the most vulnerable population groups that are negatively affected by the transition.
 Oil-importing countries will experience positive impacts because large oil imports can have disruptive effects on current account balances and heighten macroeconomic uncertainty when prices fluctuate (Yalta and Yalta 2017).
-A study for the UK predicts that replacing imported oil products with domestically produced renewable energy for mobility will benefit household incomes and promote GDP expansion and employment (Alabi et al. 2020).
+A study for the United Kingdom predicts that replacing imported oil products with domestically produced renewable energy for mobility will benefit household incomes and promote gross domestic product expansion and employment (Alabi et al. 2020).